Deep Code Search with Naming-Agnostic Contrastive Multi-View Learning: Experiments

 \subsubsection{Data}

-We choose three public datasets that are commonly used in previous works in our experiments: \begin{enumerate} \item \textbf{CodeSearchNet dataset}\footnote{\url{https://github.com/github/CodeSearchNet}}~\citep{abs-1909-09436}: It is the Python dataset used in the CodeSearchNet challenge.
-It contains 0.5M bimodal Python functions and their corresponding natural language descriptions, as well as 1.1M unimodal python functions.
+We choose four public datasets that are commonly used in previous works in our experiments: \begin{enumerate} \item \textbf{CodeSearchNet-Python dataset}\footnote{\url{https://github.com/github/CodeSearchNet}}~\citep{abs-1909-09436}: It is the Python dataset used in the CodeSearchNet challenge.
+It contains 0.5M Python functions and their corresponding natural language descriptions.
 CodeSearchNet dataset is widely used in various code relevant tasks including but not limited to code representation learning~\citep{FengGTDFGS0LJZ20,GuoRLFT0ZDSFTDC21}, code summarization~\citep{LinOZCLW21} and code completion~\citep{CiniselliCPPPB21}.